humanityjs/temp-vue-toaster/README.md

 In your `main.js` file,

 ```
-import { ToasterEvents } from 'vue-toaster'
+import { ToasterEvents } from 'unicorn-vue-toaster'
 ```

 Add the toaster events to your vue instance as shown below: